 Another, more reasonable approach hinges on using known information about individuals and families to answer the question.
 In other words, agencies can use data to identify “who” they should be most worried about.
 One way to leverage data is by using predictive analytics.

 Predictive analytics, as discussed here on the blog this month, is a body of statistical methods related to data mining, modeling, and machine learning.
 These methods use known information to make a prediction about what will happen in the future.
-Dr. Jesse Russell explains some of the basic concepts of predictive analytics in this blog post.

 Here’s one example of how NCCD has worked with a child welfare agency using predictive analytics to answer the “who” question.
 This child welfare agency was interested in examining ways to better identify children who are likely to suffer from mental health conditions to ensure that the agency could help children get prompt treatment and support.
 NCCD used predictive analytics to explore how the agency could identify which children to worry about the most.

 Using information stored in the agency’s Statewide Automated Child Welfare Information System (SACWIS) and additional information provided by a behavioral health agency, NCCD built a dataset of children who had been served by the child welfare agency in the past.
 This data set included characteristics about the child and the child’s involvement with the child welfare agency—for example, the type of maltreatment leading to child welfare intervention; how long the child had been involved with the agency; and information from safety, risk, and needs assessments.
 The dataset also included outcome variables that might indicate a mental health concern: for example, identification of an emotional or behavioral need or involvement with the behavioral health agency.